 Step 2: Preparing the Pork Crown Roast

-Prepare the crown by slicing 1/4 inch down between each rib, then wrap the ribs end-to-end into a crown shape.
-Secure with butchers twine.
-Then wrap the tips of the ribs in foil to prevent burning.
+Prepare the crown by slicing 1/4 inch down between each rib, then wrap the ribs end to end into a crown shape.
+Secure with butcher’s twine.
+Then wrap the ribs’ tips in foil to prevent burning.

 Step 3: Smoke The Pork Crown

-Preheat your smoker to 225°F. Then smoke the pork crown roast until it’s internal meat temperature reaches 135°F in the thickest part of the meat, this will take around 3 hours.
-Adjust the temperature of the grill to 450°F and continue cooking until the pork’s internal temperature reaches 145°F.
+Preheat your smoker to 225°F. Then smoke the pork crown roast until the internal temperature of the thickest part of the meat reaches 135°F; this will take about 3 hours.
+Adjust the grill temperature to 450°F and continue cooking until the pork’s internal temperature reaches 145°F.

-Set your smoked pork crown roast on the table and slice between the bones using a sharp knife!
+Set your smoked pork crown roast on the table, then slice between the bones with a sharp knife!

 What Temperature to Smoke Pork Crown At?

-You’ll need to smoke your pork crown at a temperature of 225°F then for the final part of the cook you want to increase the temperature to 450°F. You’ll need to smoke your pork crown roast for approximately 4 hours to reach your desired internal meat temperature of 140°F – 140°F.
+You’ll need to smoke your pork crown at 225°F, then, for the final part of the cook, increase the temperature to 450°F. You’ll need to smoke your pork crown roast for approximately 4 hours to reach your desired internal meat temperature of 140°F – 140°F.

 My Favourite Wood Chips for Pork

-Using pecan wood is recommended when making pork crown roast.
-However, you may also use apple, cherry, or hickory wood with good results if you desire.
+Using pecan wood is recommended when cooking pork.
+However, you may also use apple, cherry, or hickory wood with good results.

 How To Store Leftover Pork Crown Roast

-If you end up with leftovers, wrap them in aluminum foil and place them in an airtight container for up to 3-5 days in the fridge.
+If you have leftovers, wrap them in aluminum foil and store them in an airtight container in the fridge for 3-5 days.

-You can alternatively keep your leftover pork belly in a vacuum-sealed bag in the freezer for up to 3 months to keep as a quick dinner that you can re-heat at anytime.
+You can alternatively store your leftover pork belly in a vacuum-sealed bag in the freezer for up to 3 months, using it as a quick dinner that you can re-heat at any time.

 How To Reheat Leftovers?